nnirror/wax/README.md

 Applies a reverb effect to `signal in`.
 - `feedback` controls feedback of the delay lines.
 - `size` functions as a coefficient, multiplying all delay line times and expects a range of floats 0 - 1.
+- `wet` controls dry/wet balance and expects a range of floats 0 - 1.

 ## round
 Rounds `signal in` to the nearest integer.

+## rotator
+Rotates the 4 input signals rightwards every time `trigger` goes above 0.5.
+In other words, `signal in 1` will cyclically move from its initial output position at `signal out 1`, to `signal out 2`, then `signal out 3`, and finally `signal out 4` before wrapping back to `signal out 1` again.

 ## sah
 Applies a sample-and-hold effect to `signal in`, holding its value every time `trigger` goes above 0.5.